eternalyperplxed/eternalyperplxed.github.io/_posts/2024-08-19-voice-satellite.md

 As cool as saying "Hey Jarvis" is, I wanted to let my nerd flag fly a bit more.
 See, I grew up on episodes Star Trek: The Next Generation, therefore I wanted my voice assistant to be named Geordi, after the chief engineer, Geordi La Forge, of the USS Enterprise (NCC-1701-D).

 Luckily, Home Assistant has a great write up [here](https://www.home-assistant.io/voice_control/create_wake_word/#to-create-your-own-wake-word) which works wonderfully.
-Once your custom wake word is generated and you have the .tflte file, you can move on to configuring the Raspberry Pi.
+Once your custom wake word is generated and you have the .tflte file you'll need to rename it to *wake_word*_v0.1.tflite, replacing *wake_word* with whatever you configured above.
+In my case, the file is hey_geordi_v0.1.tflite.

 ## Configure the Raspberry Pi Zero 2

 Follow the steps in Slacker Lab's write up to install the Raspberry Pi Lite OS.
 Make sure to assign the hostname and user to be something recognizable and also set your region specific information.
 Raspberry Pi's typically default to en-GB settings since they're a UK based company.
+Bonus points if you use an SSH key in place of a password.

 Note: Do not connect the ReSpeaker HAT to the Pi since we still need to install the drivers.